chaozhangdev/vuepress-blog/blogs/js/execution-context.md

 ## What is an Execution Context?

-Simply put, an execution context is an abstract concept of an environment where the Javascript code is evaluated and executed.
+An execution context is an abstract concept of an environment where the Javascript code is evaluated and executed.
 Whenever any code is run in JavaScript, it’s run inside an execution context.

-Types of Execution Context:
+3 Types of Execution Context:

-There are three types of execution context in JavaScript.

 - Global Execution Context: This is the default or base execution context.
 The code that is not inside any function is in the global execution context.
 It performs two things: it creates a global object which is a window object (in the case of browsers) and sets the value of this to equal to the global object.
 There can only be one global execution context in a program.